Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Method

 \subsection{Compliant Intervention Interface}

 Correction data is collected by human demonstrators to rectify policy failures.
 Unlike initial demonstrations that establish baseline behaviors, correction data specifically targets failure modes observed during policy deployment.
 Correction data is most effective when it corrects failures in policy-induced state distributions~\cite{ross2011reduction}.
-The interface through which these corrections are collected significantly impacts the quality of correction data, which should be intuitive for demonstrators, capture critical corrective information at precise moments of failures, and help correction data maintain distributional consistency with base policy outputs.
+The interface through which these corrections are collected significantly impacts the quality of correction data, which should be intuitive for demonstrators, capture critical corrective information at precise moments of failures, and facilitates collecting data close to the base policy state-action distribution.